kchoi59/DATA550/README.md

-first got repo (on the main branch)
+first git repo (on the main branch)
 ================
 Susan Choi